 We are proud of our Healthy Schools Silver status and Gold Games Mark.
 These achievements confirms our commitment that all pupils should actively engage in sporting activity, that pupils are given the opportunity to participate in competitions, that we develop and train our sports leaders and that we create and develop links with local clubs and establishments.

 Article 24 (health and health services) Every child has the right to the best possible health.
 Governments must provide good quality health care, clean water, nutritious food, and a clean environment and education on health and well-being so that children can stay healthy.
 Richer countries must help poorer countries achieve this.

 In line with the National Curriculum, all children receive 2 hours a week of quality Physical Education lessons.
 We recognise that children have different physical abilities and our provision ensure that all pupils’ needs are catered for.
 We work closely with Merton School Sport Partnership to deliver some parts of the curriculum with a focus on the key skills that children need to succeed and progress in that sport.

-Pupils are encouraged develop their physical ability by learning to master fundamental movement skills such as balance, agility, coordination, running, turning, jumping throwing and catching.
+In Key Stage 1, pupils are encouraged develop their physical ability by learning to master fundamental movement skills such as balance, agility, coordination, running, turning, jumping throwing and catching.
 This is achieved by providing pupils with the opportunity to work both individually and in small groups, utilising a mixture of simple cooperative, competitive and non-competitive activities.

 Using a mixture of peer and teacher lead assessment, progress is constantly monitored in the PE lesson.
 At the end of each unit an assessment of each child’s progress is made which will contribute to their end of year assessment report.
 The PE leader monitors assessment closely to ensure opportunities for the more able pupils are provided and that areas for development are identified.